-For the quintuple wake case a slight underprediction of the wake deficit can be seen.
-Additionally, the measured free flow profile has a larger wind shear than modelled, which was also found for stable stratification.
+For the double wake case the model overpredicts the wake deficit, while for the quintuple wake case a slight underprediction of the wake deficit can be seen.
+Additionally, for the quintuple wake the measured free flow profile has a larger wind shear than modelled, which was also found for stable stratification.